ligolang/ligo/gitlab-pages/docs/faq/v1-migration-guide.md

 If you need more fine-grained control, it is still possible to write a `main` function, but you will need to add `@entry` or `[@entry]` above that `main` function (and only that function).
 See [the documentation on the main function and entry points](../advanced/entrypoints-contracts.md#main-function) for more details on how to do this.

-Views can be declared in a similar way with `@view` for JsLIGO and `[@view]` for CameLIGO
+[Views](../contract/views) can be declared in a similar way with `@view` for JsLIGO and `[@view]` for CameLIGO.

 As the use of `@entry` or `[@entry]` (and `@view` or `[@view]`) in the source is now mandatory, it is not possible anymore to rely on the auto-detection of the `main` function as the sole entry point, and it is not possible anymore to specify a entry points via the `-e` function on the command-line or views via the `--views` / `-v` options.

-Another consequence of this change is that, when originating a contract for tests, `Test.originate_module` (which can take as an argument a module containing multiple entry points) should be used in place of Test.originate (which only accepts a single function, i.e. a single entry point).
+Another consequence of this change is that, when originating a contract for tests, `Test.originate_module` (which can take as an argument a module containing multiple entry points) should be used in place of `Test.originate` (which only accepts a single function, i.e. a single entry point).

 We are also rolling out a new feature allowing the addition, removal and update of dynamic entry points for a contract after deployment.
 This could be a useful feature for example when building a DAO which allows on-chain vote to upgrade its code (or a DAO which controls the code of another separate contract).
 For more information, see [the documentation](../advanced/dynamic-entrypoints.md) and [the reference](../reference/dynamic_entrypoints.md) for this feature.